WarrenDev4/RealEstate.AI/README.md

 **Tools being used for this project:**

-- `Spring Boot`- Creating the backend and server for the application.
+- `Spring Boot`- Creating the backend and web server for the application.
 - `TensorFlow` - Integrating AI powered data analytics with TensorFlow for analyzing real estate market data and financial trends.
 - `React` - For clean and sleek frontend and UI Design.
 - `MySQL` - Relational database handling for user authentication.